As America’s pet insurance industry goes mainstream, do companies insure themselves or you?

 Discuss Unresolved Issues in Sections 3 [Definitions], 4 [Disclosures], and 7 [Pre-existing Conditions] of the Draft Model

-To a reporter covering the struggles consumers are having navigating health care for their dogs (also cats, but we don’t cover cats) it becomes obvious that their work is needed now more than ever.
+Consumers struggle to understand and navigate health care for their dogs.
+It becomes obvious that their work is needed now more than ever.
 Take, for example, these notes a Petplan member emailed TCR a few days ago, documenting his ordeal over the past year which he has corroborated by sharing with TCR contemporaneous screenshots as well as screenshots of messages exchanged with Petplan’s Twitter handle:

 9/15/2020 – Started insurance with monthly payments of $56.91.